-Toucan Eco lets you make your own multi-surface disinfectant cleaner from just water, salt and electricity that kills 99.999% of bacteria.
+Toucan Eco lets you make your own multi-surface disinfectant cleaner from just water, salt and electricity that kills more than 99.99% of germs.
 It’s safe and environmentally-friendly, and replaces 80% of chemical cleaners and the single use plastic bottles they are supplied in.

 Yes, it does.
-It’s a proven and effective disinfectant and cleaning solution with a very high kill rate of 99.999%, fast contact time and minimal regrowth.
+It’s a proven and effective disinfectant and cleaning solution with a very high kill rate of more than 99.99%, fast contact time and minimal regrowth.
 The solution is also a mild surfactant, providing clean, smear-free surfaces.

 It’s powerful stuff and tests have proven the activated solution as or more effective than commercial disinfectants that contain lots of harsh chemicals.